Machine Learning based Pointing Models for Radio/Sub-millimeter Telescopes: Data and Features

 \subsection{Data splits}

-Our goal is to train a model to predict the offset that would be observed during a pointing scan under some given conditions.
+Our goal is to train a model to predict the offset, $\delta_{Az}$ and $\delta_{El}$, that would be observed during a pointing scan under some given conditions.
 We hypothesise that the pointing error is being affected by factors that are independent of time/long-term history such as weather, and factors that may change (slightly) over time for example the mechanical structure.
 Hence, we investigate whether models trained on smaller, more recent datasets outweigh the advantage of training on all data.
 This leads to the use of different data splits: \begin{itemize} \item \textbf{Experiment 1:} The dataset is sorted by date and split into six equal-sized folds.
 We consider each of the folds one by one.
 For each of these folds, we use the last $1/6$th of the data as a test set and the remaining $5/6$th for training and validation. \item \textbf{Experiment 2:} The dataset is sorted by date and split into six equal-sized folds.
 We use $5/6$ of the data for training and validation and the remaining for testing.
 We repeat this process six times, using each fold for testing once. \end{itemize} Figure \ref{fig:datasplit_cases} illustrates the two experiments.
 In both experiments, we performed cross-validation with $5/6$ of the data for training and validation, and tested on the last $1/6$.

 We partitioned the data so that pointing scans from a given day are exclusively included in either the training set or the validation set, and not both.
 During the data split, we used $67\%$ for training and $33\%$ for validation.

-\subsection{Model architecture}
+\subsection{Model Architecture}

-Due to its overall good performance on tabular data \cite{2021arXiv210603253S}, we utilized XGBoost \cite{Chen2016} for modelling, with the RMSE as loss metric \footnote{The code and hyperparameter optimization is available here \url{https://github.com/benyhh/ml-telescope-pointing-correction}}.
+Due to its overall good performance on tabular data \cite{2021arXiv210603253S}, we utilized the decision tree-based method XGBoost \cite{Chen2016} for modelling, with the Root Mean Squared Error (RMSE) as loss metric \footnote{The code and hyperparameter optimization is available here \url{https://github.com/benyhh/ml-telescope-pointing-correction}}.
 For each model (for each cross-validation experiment, target variable, and set of features), the hyper parameters were optimized individually through a Bayesian search of 200 different combinations using HyperOpt \cite{Bergstra2015hyperopt}.
 The search space is given in Table \ref{tab:xgb_hyperparameters_pcorr}.